Akuli/python-tutorial/defining-functions.md

 >>>
 ```

 Seems to be working so far, we have a function.
-Let's see what happens
+Actually it's just
+a value that is assigned to a variable called `do_nothing`.
+Let's see
-if we call it.
+what happens if we call it.

 ```py
 >>> do_nothing()